 Michigan Small Business & Technology Development Center provides counseling, training, research and advocacy for new business ventures, existing small businesses and innovative technology companies.

 Pure Michigan Business Connect Michigan businesses have new ways to buy and sell, raise capital and connect with each other through the Pure Michigan Business Connect website.

 Southeast Michigan Council of Governments (SEMCOG) contains community demographics regarding population trends, household types, age, race, ethnicity, and education levels.
 Data on jobs, housing, transportation, and land use are also available.
 Try the NWMCOG website for similar statistical economic reports of Northwest Michigan counties.

-Michigan Business One Stop offers resources and tools to aid in the startup and operations of businesses in Michigan.
+Michigan Economic Development Corporation's "Start Up and Guidance Website offers resources and tools to aid in the startup and operations of businesses in Michigan.
 The website provides business planning and financing tips, and its secure online service allows a business owner to register a business and apply for licenses and permits essential for running the business.